norwoodj/helm-docs/README.md

 ```

 The order is important.
 The name must be spelled just like the column heading.
 The first comment must be the
 one specifying the key.
 The "@default" comment must follow.
+This is only possible with the old comment format

 See [here](./example-charts/custom-template/values.yaml) for an example.

 ### Spaces and Dots in keys
-If a key name contains any "." or " " characters, that section of the path must be quoted in description comments e.g.
+In the old-style comment, if a key name contains any "." or " " characters, that section of the path must be quoted in
+description comments e.g.

 ```yaml
 service: